assarbad/objmgr-viewer/README.rst

 About
 -----
+**Note:** meanwhile I am working on an alternative program named ntobjx_.
+Please check it out.
+It has almost reached the same level of functionality as this one (as of end of March 2016).

 This repository contains the original work Marcel van Brakel and I did in 2005 for an article in The Delphi Magazine.
 The actual article was published in TDM 03/2006; in the same year The Delphi Magazine was discontinued.